Lev-AI/lazydeve_test_open_the_black_box/README.md

 ---

 ## 📄 License
-MIT — свободно для обучения и исследований.
+MIT — free for education and research.

 ---